Stocks Advance As Markets Focus On Rate Calls - UrduPoint

 "This week will be dominated by an inflation release and whether the Federal Reserve's interest rate decision will be informed by its findings," said Richard Hunter, head of markets at Interactive Investor.

-Stocks globally have enjoyed a broadly strong run this month on hopes the US central bank will decide against an eleventh successive hike.
+Stocks globally have enjoyed a broadly strong run this month on hopes the US central bank will decide against an 11th successive hike.

 For now, the forecast is for the Fed to hold this month but announce another hike in July.

-Market analyst Patrick O'Hare at Briefing.com said that the market has priced in only a 20 percent possibility of a rate hike of a quarter of a percentage point.
+Analyst Patrick O'Hare at Briefing.com said that the market has priced in only a 20 percent possibility of a rate hike, by a quarter of a percentage point.

 "A hot CPI report on Tuesday could change that thinking, but for now, no change by the Fed is the default expectation," said O'Hare.

-He noted that the Fed will also release an updated summary of economic projections that also contains projections on policy rates.
+He noted that the Fed will also release an updated summary of economic projections that contains estimates on policy rates.

 Analysts say Fed policymakers face a finely balanced choice.